-Despite having a regular income, many employees who work for several employers do not earn enough to be directly subject to statutory BVG insurance.
-However, they also need to provide for their retirement.
-What solutions are available for this in employee benefits insurance?
+These days, many employees work part time for several employers.
+This means that, despite regular income, they don't earn enough to fall directly under statutory BVG insurance.
+Nonetheless, they too should provide for their retirement.
+What solutions are available for this with employee benefits insurance?

-Those who work for several employers and do not earn more than CHF 21,330 per year in any employment relationship are not subject to statutory BVG insurance.
-There are two options for these part-time employees to also join a pension fund.
+With employee benefits insurance, the insurance obligation only begins at an annual salary of CHF 21,330.
+So people who work for several employers and do not earn more than CHF 21,330 per year in any one of those jobs do not fall under statutory BVG insurance.
+However, these part-time employees have two options to join a pension fund.

-The Auffangeinrichtung BVG (Substitute Occupational Benefits Institution) is a pension fund commissioned by the federal government that is the only pension fund in Switzerland to accept all employers and individuals willing to join, provided they meet the legal requirements.
-If your overall annual income exceeds CHF 21,330, you can join this foundation.
-It has regional branches, is part of the second pillar, and enables employees to ensure the statutory BVG minimum.
-The coordination deduction of the insured person, i.e. the part that is already insured by Old Age and Survivors' Insurance, is made from the total annual income, and every employer must pay the corresponding contributions.
+The Substitute Occupational Benefit Institution is a pension fund commissioned by the federal government that is the only pension fund in Switzerland to accept all employers and individuals willing to join, provided they meet the legal requirements.
+If your combined annual income is more than CHF 21,330 per year, you can join this foundation.
+It has regional branches, is part of the second pillar, and enables employees to insure the statutory BVG minimum benefits.
+The coordination deduction of the insured person (i.e. the portion that is already covered by the Old Age and Survivors' Insurance) is applied to the total annual income and every employer must make the relevant contributions.

 If the relevant pension fund provides for this in its regulations and this is your chosen option, the other employer(s) must pay their contributions to this pension fund.
-This is potentially more advantageous for you, the employee, since many pension funds offer better benefits than the legal minimum in contrast to the aforementioned Auffangeinrichtung BVG.
+This is potentially more advantageous for you, the employee, since many pension funds offer better benefits than the legal minimum in contrast to the aforementioned Substitute Occupational Benefit Institution.

-If you work for two employers and earn more than CHF 21,330 per year at each, you are mandatorily insured by both, because the annual salary exceeds the minimum income required for enrolment in an employee benefits plan.
-However, the coordination deduction is then applicable to both salaries, which puts the employee at a disadvantage financially.
-It certainly makes more sense here to ask the employers whether it would be possible to concentrate the insurance in one pension fund as described in case 2.
+If you work for two employers and earn over CHF 21,330 per year from each of them, you are obliged to be insured by both, because your annual salary is above the minimum income required for enrolment.
+However, the coordination deduction is then applied to both salaries, which puts you at a financial disadvantage.
+In this case, you should definitely ask both employers about the possibility of concentrating your pension provision into a single pension fund, as described in Case 2.